steezeburger/requests-scanner/README.md

 # requests-scanner

-A theoretical Discord bot + Django application for managing torrent requests, hypothetically.
-For research.
+A Discord bot + Django application for managing movie requests.
+Integrates with Plex.
+Easy to integrate with a seedbox if you want to manage movie download requests.

 ### How to